snej/monocypher-cpp/README.md

 **Unofficial:** It's not part of Monocypher, but for convenience includes it as a Git submodule.

-**C++:** Requires C++14 or later.
+**C++:** Requires C++17 or later.

 **Header-only:** It consists only of the file `Monocypher.hh`.
 No extra source files to add to your build (besides the Monocypher C library of course.)

 **Idiomatic:**  Cryptographic entities are C++ classes, mostly subclasses of `std::array`.
-Options like byte-sizes and algorithms are template parameters.
+Options like key sizes and algorithms are template parameters.
 Operations are methods.

 **Safe:** Strong typing makes the API safer.
 For example, you can't accidentally pass a Diffie-Hellman public key (`monocypher::key_exchange::public_key`) to a function expecting an Ed25519 public key (`monocypher::public_key`).
 Moreover, objects are zeroed out when destructed, to avoid leaving secrets in memory, and the `==` and `!=` operators use constant-time comparisons instead of regular memcmp, to avoid timing attacks.

-**Immature:** There had to be a downside :) This API is very new (as of October 2020), is only partly tested, and has not yet been used much.
-However, it's just a very thin wrapper around Monocypher 3.1.1, which is well-tested and audited.
+**Immature:** There had to be a downside :) This API is fairly new, only partly tested, and has not yet been used much.
+However, it's just a very thin wrapper around Monocypher 3.1.2, which is well-tested and audited.

 ## Using it